 “If you don’t eat meat and dairy, what do you eat?”

-, and it confuses people.
+In recent years, I've noticed that people have been using the word “vegan” incorrectly, and it confuses people.
 Sometimes I hear people refer to themselves as being vegan because they’re doing a juice cleanse or a dietary detox, while others seem to think that gluten, salt, and oil aren’t on the table for vegans.

 Some of the questions that come up a lot have to do with what it means to be a vegan and what vegans eat.
 In order to answer them, I’m going to explain the different types of meatless (and almost meatless) diets.